jp-olvera/jp-viaducto-components/README.md

 Through our `ConfigContext` context, you can get access to the default configurations and to the `updateConfig` function.
 You can find all the available configurations [here](https://github.com/jp-olvera/jp-viaducto-components/blob/staging/src/utils/config.ts)

-**Note:** There are configurations that are objects, if you want to override some therir keys, you need to provide the rest of them, for example iy you want to override the `xs` breakpoint, you also need to provide the `sm`,`md`,`lg` and`xl` breakpoints, check the example below.
+**Note:** There are configurations that are objects, if you want to overwrite some the keys, you need to provide the rest of them, for example iy you want to overwrite the `xs` breakpoint, you also need to provide the `sm`,`md`,`lg` and`xl` breakpoints, check the example below.

 ```js
 import React, { useContext, useEffect } from 'react';